vauxite-org/typescript-logging/README.md

 * Api to control (console) logging at runtime through a (browser's) developer console.
 * Supports a separate chrome browser developer extension, which allows you to control logging at runtime through the chrome developer extension.
 For details please see: [Typescript Logging Developer Extension](#typescript-logging-developer-extension)

-The javascript bundle can be used for normal javascript projects if needed (es5 compatible).
+The javascript bundle is es5 compatible.

 The following **documentation** sections are available:
 * [Installation](#installation)